TinaTheDev91/README-Generator/README.md

 ## Credits and Mentions

-Thank you to my instructor Suarav for teaching us OOP fundamentals.
+Thank you to my instructor Suarav for teaching us Node.JS.